GNSS-based Lunar Orbit and Clock Estimation With Stochastic Cloning UD Filter: Lunar Orbit and Clock Estimation with Terrestrial GNSS

 where $\mu_A$ denotes the gravitational parameter of body $A$, and $\mathbf{r}_{AB}$ and $\mathbf{v}_{AB}$ represent the relative position and velocity vectors of body $A$ with respect to body $B$.
 Subscripts $L$, $E$, and $S$ correspond to the Moon, Earth, and Sun, respectively.
 Note that the time $t$ is expressed in TCG.

-Figure~\ref{fig:tcl_tcg} illustrates the numerically integrated difference $\mathrm{TCL}-\mathrm{TCG}$ over the interval 2027/01/01–2027/12/31, using JPL DE440 ephemerides and a reference epoch $t_0$ of 1977 January 1, 00:00:00 TAI.
+Figure~\ref{fig:tcl_tcg} illustrates the numerically integrated difference $\mathrm{TCL}-\mathrm{TCG}$ over the interval 2027/01/01–2027/12/31, using JPL planetary ephemerides DE440 ~\cite{Park2021DE440} and a reference epoch $t_0$ of 1977 January 1, 00:00:00 TAI.
 The secular drift of $-1.4769~\mu$s/day has been removed to highlight periodic variations.

-Using these relations, terrestrial GNSS time (GPST) can be transformed into LT via the sequence~\cite{IERS2010, Kopeikin_2024}:
+Using these relations, terrestrial GNSS time (GPST) can be transformed into LT via the sequence~\cite{IERS2010, Kopeikin_2024, Turyshev2026RelativisticTimescales}: